apache/opendal/core/src/docs/rfcs/3197_config.md

 }
 ```

-`Map` allows user to configure services in a string based `HashMap`:
+The `Map` approach allows users to configure services using a string-based HashMap:

 ```rust
 let map = HashMap::from([